Towards the Detection of Diffusion Model Deepfakes: Related Work

-\paragraph{Frequency Considerations in DMs} Both Kingma et al.~\cite{kingmaVariationalDiffusionModels2021} and Song et al.~\cite{songScoreBasedGenerativeModeling2022} experiment with adding Fourier features to improve learning of high-frequency content, the former reporting it leads to much better likelihoods.
-Another interesting observation is made by Rissanen et al.~\cite{rissanenGenerativeModellingInverse2022} who analyze the generative process of diffusion models in the frequency domain.
+In contrast, whether images generated by \acp{DM} exhibit grid-like frequency patterns appears to strongly depend on the specific model~\cite{shaDEFAKEDetectionAttribution2022,corviIntriguingPropertiesSynthetic2023,ojhaUniversalFakeImage2023}.
+Another interesting observation is made by Rissanen et al.\ who analyze the generative process of diffusion models in the frequency domain \cite{rissanenGenerativeModellingInverse2022}.
 They state that diffusion models have an inductive bias according to which, during the reverse process, higher frequencies are added to existing lower frequencies.
+Other works~\cite{kingmaVariationalDiffusionModels2021,songScorebasedGenerativeModeling2022} experiment with adding Fourier features to improve learning of high-frequency content, the former reporting it leads to much better likelihoods.